seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Appendices/AppendixA-Full-Code-Base/Part2-Business-Logic.md

 );
 ```

+---

 This is the end of the `src/lib/` business logic layer.
 All files in `src/lib/db/`, `src/lib/accounting/`, `src/lib/reports/`, and `src/lib/inngest/` have now been shown in full across Appendix A Parts 1b, 1c, 2, 2b, and 2c.

----

-Next up is **Appendix A Part 3 (Root Pages, Middleware, Dashboard Core)** — `layout.tsx`, `middleware.ts`, the homepage, and the dashboard's core pages (accounts, customers, vendors).